hashicorp/terraform-website/content/source/docs/glossary.html.md

 Command-line interface.
 The `terraform` command expects to be run in a CLI (a Unix shell or the Windows command prompt), which it uses to accept instructions and return text output.

-We often use "Terraform CLI" to refer to the core open source Terraform binary when we need to distinguish it from other parts of the Terraform ecosystem (like Terraform Enterprise or the Terraform GitHub Actions).
+We often use "Terraform CLI" to refer to the core open source Terraform binary when we need to distinguish it from other parts of the Terraform ecosystem (like Terraform Cloud or the Terraform GitHub Actions).

 - [Wikipedia: Command-line Interface](https://en.wikipedia.org/wiki/Command-line_interface)
 - [Terraform docs: Commands (CLI)](/docs/commands/index.html)